 AutoCrop’s story begins on a small wheat farm in North Dakota.

 In that northern tier, we can raise one crop a year.
-Mom had a large garden that held the joys of producing good fresh foods with our own labor.
+While Dad focused on the fields of wheat and barley, Mom had a large garden that held the joys of producing good fresh foods with our own labor.
 Sweet peas, carrots, corn, okra and more!
 In the fall, the kitchen was turned into a canning factory to stock the shelves for winter meals.
 The bounty of tomatoes, potatoes, and corn went into the root cellar.
 Year round, we always had home grown food on the table.
 Some would be sold at the local farmer’s market.
-The wheat and other grains we grew always went to a far off place called Minneapolis and beyond.
+The wheat and other grains always went to a far off place called Minneapolis and beyond.

-With a 90 day growing season or period from seed to harvest, the land largely set idle approximately 270 days of the year, it was a low margin business for my mom and dad.
+With an approximately 100 day growing season or period from seed to harvest for wheat, the land largely set idle approximately 265 days of the year.
+It was a low margin business for my mom and dad.

 Today, things have substantially changed.
 We live in an urbanized world of approx 7.6 billion people.
 As our towns and cities continue to grow and farmland is lost to houses, the question becomes what does Ag 2.0 look like for an urbanized world?
 The intensive burden placed on our lands, water usage and energy come to the forefront in this conversation.

 In a global urban society, many people have access to a garage or a basement.
 These spaces are ideal for local food production.
 All that is lacking is an efficient system.
-For commercial grows, indoor real estate is the most expensive form of land per square foot and a seemingly unlikely place to put a commodity business, yet it is ideal for scalable agriculture.
+For commercial grows, indoor real estate is the most expensive form of land per square foot and a seemingly unlikely place to put a farm as a business, yet it is ideal for scalable, indoor agriculture.

 What is happening here?
-At this point of time and many technologies are converging.
-Solar is less $1 a watt, buildings can be weather and hurricane proof, climate controlled and post organic grows that have no chemicals applied are compelling.
+At this point in time, multiple technologies are converging towards maturity.
+Solar is less $1 a watt, buildings can be weather, hurricane proof, and efficiently climate controlled.
+Indoor Ag offers compelling post organic grows in which no chemicals have been applied.
 Indoor grows allow faster grow times and crops perfect in taste, texture and appearance allowing the freshest foods possible at the point of distribution.
-At this juncture of time and technology, in approximately the last 10 years, the advances in LED lighting, cloud computing, data optimization, and gallons of sunshine available in grid storage are driving the labor and operational costs out of data, network usage and the electric grid.
+In approximately the last 10 years, the advances in tech peripherals necessary mass indoor ag scaling such as LED lighting, cloud computing, data optimization, sensors and gallons of sunshine available in grid storage are driving the costs of labor and operational costs out of data, network usage and the electric grid.

 Recent commercial operations suggest a more promising future.
 Fortunately, the peripherals around the grow are reaching a tech maturity point of becoming commodities themselves and these tools are available to all for minimal cost.
 Today, the legalization of medical and recreational marijuana are vastly accelerating this change and leading innovation within the grow.